BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Objective function weight on measured value

 Explanation: A weighting factor to penalize deviation of current model predictions from measured values.
-This is used in estimation applications (APM.IMODE=2, 5, or 8) where the penalty.
+This is used in estimation applications (:ref:`imode`=2, 5, or 8) where the penalty.
 The infinite estimation horizon approximation is especially useful for systems that have weakly observable or unobservable states.
-A higher WMODEL can also help to reduce the aggressiveness of the estimator in aligning with the measurements by balancing with a penalty against shifting too far from the prior predictions.
-The WMODEL value should never be equal to or larger than the WMEAS value for APM.EV_TYPE=1 (l1-norm).
-A WMODEL value higher than WMEAS will ignore measured values in favor of matching prior model predictions.
+A higher `WMODEL` can also help to reduce the aggressiveness of the estimator in aligning with the measurements by balancing with a penalty against shifting too far from the prior predictions.
+The :ref:`wmodel` value should never be equal to or larger than the `WMEAS` value for :ref:`ev_type`=1 (l1-norm).
+A `WMODEL` value higher than `WMEAS` will ignore measured values in favor of matching prior model predictions.

 .. _wmodel: